This post contains affiliate links.

 UNESCO recognizes Bursa as the birthplace of the Ottoman Empire and singles out eight sites for their cultural and historical importance.
 Koza Han is one, but there are also many other mosques, tombs, and even a 700-year-old village as well.
 Check out the full list here.

-Plan Your Day Trip to Bursa With This Guide!
+Plan Your Day Trip to Bursa, Turkey With This Guide!